SamuelArdi/SiphonYT/README.md

 ## About
-This project is a starting point for another project I will be doing after this, it's going to be more fleshed out, and even better it's going to be a GUI.
+This project is a starting point for another project I will be doing after this, it's going to be more fleshed out, and plus it's going to be a GUI which will be 10x better.

 ## Purpose
 The purpose of this project is simple, get the basic fundamental of using yt-dlp, and once I've gotten the grasp on how